 Situational limitations are a little different.
 Using a phone outside on a bright day, browsing a site with one hand while you’re busy doing something else with the other, or living in an area where the internet is slow or the bandwidth is expensive are all examples of situational limitations.
 These limitations, unlike a disability, occur to users only in specific situations, but are still important to keep in mind when developing a website.

 Let’s first look at a non-web example to gain a little perspective.
-Imagine being in a multi-story building that has no elevator.
+Imagine being in a multi-storied building that has no elevator.
 For some people, this might only be an annoyance.
 “Huh, no elevator.
 I guess I’ll walk up a few flights of stairs, then.”
 A person that requires a wheelchair, however, would find it impossible, or at the very least much more difficult, to go anywhere beyond the first floor.
 Even if a person in a wheelchair had someone to lift the wheelchair up each step, it would be a much more difficult process.
 The point here is that an elevator would have made this building more accessible.

 The building is your website, and the elevator is a collection of various accessibility features and tools (…it’s a pretty big elevator).
 When you develop a website, you’re developing it for users, and you need that website to actually be usable by them.
 People with disabilities, older people with changing abilities, people who aren’t as tech savvy, and people with some sort of situational limitation are still users, and websites should be as equally usable by them as possible.